Wills, Trusts & Probate

 Frequently Asked Questions About Wills in Anderson

-California recognizes handwritten wills, known as holographic wills, provided they are entirely written and signed by the testator.
-However, these wills must still meet legal criteria and can be more susceptible to challenges.
-For Anderson residents, having a formally prepared will reduces the risk of disputes and ensures clarity.
+California recognizes handwritten or holographic wills if they are entirely written and signed by the testator, but these documents must still meet legal criteria and can be more vulnerable to challenges.
+Because handwritten wills may lack formal witness statements or contain ambiguous language, they sometimes lead to disputes.
+For Anderson residents, having a formally prepared and properly witnessed will reduces the risk of uncertainty and increases the likelihood that the document will be accepted by courts and followed during estate administration.